yashsc462/Authentication-App/README.md

 - **Forgot Password**: Sends a reset link via email.
 - **Change Password**: Users can update their password after login.
 - **Reset Password**: Allows users to reset passwords via the email link.
-- **Note**: App Password | Manage your google account > Security (Enable two step-verification) >App Passwords >Create New App name & Save it where a password will be generated, Copy the 16 character generated password and paste it here.
+- **Note for Email Password**: Manage your google account > Security (Enable two step-verification) >App Passwords >Create New App name & Save it where a password will be generated, Copy the 16 character generated password and paste it in your settings.py.

 ### **User Dashboard**